 Determine your rates and put together packages you will offer.
 If the thought of creating packages scares you, start with hourly work.
 I advise creating packages at some point, as packages lead to more consistent income.
 Cost of doing this, zero!

 Create a LinkedIn profile.
 If you already have a LinkedIn profile, make sure it is up to date.
 When I started my business, I didn’t have a website.
 I used my LinkedIn profile, a helpful information sheet, and a resume.
 My potential clients accepted my profile, information sheet, and resume.
 A paid LinkedIn account is not necessary, so the cost of using LinkedIn, zero!

 Step 6: Start Submitting Proposals

 Now you are ready to start submitting proposals!
 One of my favorite sites for getting started is hiremymom.com, which is where I found my first two clients.
 Rates are usually lower, BUT it’s a great place to start and gain some experience.
 To join HireMyMom there is a fee of $29.95 per quarter.
 I found my first two clients within two months of joining.

 You may notice that I left out office equipment and software.
 To start, all you need is a computer and high-speed internet.
 Microsoft Office is very helpful, but most people already have that on their computer.
 Most other programs you need to get started are free, and you can find a list of them on this page, along with some other resources.

-Start-up Costs for a Virtual Assistant Business
+Start-up Costs to Become a Virtual Assistant

 Your start-up costs will be around $50 but may increase to approximately $340 if you purchase a domain name and file an LLC with your state.
 You might want to factor in business insurance, so ask your insurance agent about rates and whether you need a policy.